exadel-inc/esl/src/modules/esl-media-query/README.md

 # [ESL](../../../) Media Query Utils

-Version: *2.1.0*
+Version: *3.0.0*

 Authors: *Alexey Stsefanovich (ala'n)*, *Yuliya Adamskaya*, *Julia Murashko*

 <a name="intro"></a>

-ESL Media Query is an extended browser MediaQueryList object and related utils.
+`ESLMediaQuery` is an extended browser `MediaQueryList` object and related utils.
 In addition to native Media Features, ESL Media Query allows special *shortcuts* to simplify syntax and query usage.
-ESLMediaQuery is more tolerant to logical operations and allows using of multiple 'not' operators or having extra conditions inside the query (`all and all` still a valid condition).
+`ESLMediaQuery` is more tolerant to logical operations and allows using of multiple 'not' operators or having extra conditions inside the query (`all and all` still a valid condition).
+`ESLMediaQuery` implements `EventTarget` interface, so it's compatible to use with DOM EventListeners, including `ESLEventListener` feature.

 <a name="features"></a>
 ### Supported ESL Media Query features